dgm9704/shroud/README.md

 ## Diwen.BofCrypt

-.NET Library with very simple functionality for creating a reporting package for sending to Finanssivalvonta / Financial Supervisory  (FIN-FSA)
+.NET Library with very simple functionality for creating a reporting package for sending to Finanssivalvonta / Financial Supervisory Authority (FIN-FSA)

 ### usage
 - acquire public key in xml from FIN-FSA (or use the one included test project)